laravel/docs/cashier-paddle.md

 </x-paddle-button>
 ```

-As you can see in the example above, we will invoke the Paddle Checkout Overlay which will allow them to subscribe to our Basic plan.
-After a successful checkout, the customer will be redirected back to the URL we provided to the `subscribe` method.
-To know when their subscription has actually started (since some payment methods require a few seconds to process), we'll also need to [configure Cashier's webhook handling](#handling-paddle-webhooks).
+Now, when the Subscribe button is clicked, the customer will be able to enter their payment details and initiate their subscription.
+To know when their subscription has actually started (since some payment methods require a few seconds to process), you should also [configure Cashier's webhook handling](#handling-paddle-webhooks).

 Now that customers can start subscriptions, we need to restrict certain portions of our application so that only subscribed users can access them.
 Of course, we can always determine a user's current subscription status via the `subscribed` method provided by Cashier's `Billable` trait: